 - Huperzine A: Shown to enhance communication between neurons.
 It is has shown to be a benefit to the autonomic, peripheral and central nervous system.

 - Bacopa Monnieri: This is becoming increasingly popular in many supplements.
 It improves the release of acetylcholine, which can help enhance memory.
 It is a traditional Ayurvedic herb that reduces stress, helps increase feelings of happiness and pleasure.
 Studies have shown that it may lead to improved memory, better performance, greater attention, and a reduction in anxiety.

 What About Prescription Nootropics?

 If the all natural supplements don’t have the desired effect, you could always look into prescription products like Modafinil (aka Provigil).
 Particularly if you have a sleep disorder or other medical issues that cause excessive drowsiness.
-You’ll either need a prescription or you can try to buy Modafinil online.
+You’ll either need a prescription or you can try to buy it online.
 It is not usually habit forming when used according to directions.
 A product like this can be a real productivity saver and provide an unexpected boost in the gym, for people who experience more extreme drowsiness during the day.

 So are Nootropic supplements worth trying?